17 Jul How Can an Intervention Program Help Someone Face Recovery?

 Because it is usually a last resort, the intervention needs to be carefully orchestrated.
 It’s about more than just settling on a date, time, and location when all participants can be in attendance.

-One person should take charge of organizing the intervention, and he should have an appropriate rehab treatment center lined up beforehand.
+One person should take charge of organizing the intervention and should have an appropriate rehab treatment center lined up beforehand.
 In addition, anticipating the addict’s response — and potential excuses for not going into rehab — can be incredibly helpful.
 For example, make arrangements for child care, a leave of absence from the addict’s job, and payment for the treatment center.

 Remain compassionate, and make sure that the subject of the intervention understands that you love and support them.